 Creating a Signature Style for your images can help you quickly reach your ideal clients, which increases your chances of booking more weddings.
 In Photoshop, you can take advantage of its image manipulation tools, such as blending.
 Blending your images means you can use multiple photos together to produce one photo with unique highlights and shadows, helping you differentiate your images from others.

 When you are working on your images, you may develop a pattern of what you desire for them.
-Learning the ins-and-outs of an editing program may be challenging at first, but should not derail you from learning how to maintain a style for your photos.
-Lightroom is a program which can be quickly learned to help you make adjustments.
+Learning the ins and outs of an editing program may be challenging at first, but should not derail you from learning how to maintain a style for your photos.
+Lightroom is a program that can be quickly learned to help you make adjustments.

 Conversely, Photoshop is a more challenging platform to master because of the many tools it features and the intricacy of working on each image.
 Although both are beneficial to have knowledge of, Lightroom can be more quickly learned (helping your workflow move along at a faster pace).